Can’t get a job after sending hundreds of resumes that only get rejected by employers? I hear you.

 Consider leaving out that summer job you did 10 years ago…

-Unless you achieved something significant and relevant to the job position you’re applying for, it’s just a distraction.
+Unless you achieved something significant and relevant to the job position you’re applying for, it’s just a distraction in your work history.
 A rule of thumb I like to use is to look at every piece of information on my resume and ask myself whether it makes the resume more effective.
 If it doesn’t add any value, I cut it.

 The experience content of your resume should exponentially progress with you.